dfelinto/blender-manual/manual/sculpt_paint/texture_paint/tool_settings/texture_slots.rst

 Add Simple UVs
    The *Add Simple UVs* does a simple cube unwrap followed by a pack operation.
    It's still recommended to make a custom unwrap.

+   This operator is available when the object does not already have a UV Map.